 The first few Pilates classes you take might not even make you sweat, so don’t plan to leave feeling drenched and physically exhausted.
-Eventually you will work your tail off, but the first few sessions will be slow and thoughtful.
-Just remember: details matter.
-It’s about quality of movement.
+Eventually, you will work your tail off, but the first few sessions will be slow and thoughtful.
+Just remember details matter.
+It’s about the quality of movement.

 DO pay attention to learning the basics